chronomustard/Photomaker_Colab/README.md

 # Photomaker

-Welcome to Photomaker!
+Welcome to Photomaker Colab repository!
 This repository hosts the codebase for a Google Colab Notebook implementation of Photomaker.
 Photomaker the customization of realistic human photos via stacked ID embedding to generate high-quality images with various styles and characteristics.

 🐣 Please follow me for new updates [here](https://github.com/chronomustard)